tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 Reviewer 1 mentions that we treat user-defined contracts as one block, while there are in fact different possible variations, so to speak: first-order flat contracts for example seem restricted enough to avoid the difficulties of combining them with union and intersection contracts.
-One level up are contracts that are still first-order but can trigger other contracts violation, like `\l. hd(l) > 0`.

-Also, they mention Dimoulas's POLP11 and ESOP12 papers as a relevant source.
+In addition, they mention Dimoulas's POLP11 and ESOP12 papers as a relevant source.

 **answer**

 There are many useful contracts that are first-order, indeed.
 This is probably the case for most use cases of Nickel.

-In practice, there doesn't appear to be a simple, natural way of enforcing that user-defined contracts do not apply their argument.
-In any dynamically typed (or gradually typed) functional language like Nickel, functions and function application are first class, and it doesn't seem so easy to forbid their use without resorting to an ad-hoc operational mechanism to track contracts argument and error out on application.

-Another solution would be to define user-defined contracts not as general functions, but by using a limited set of combinators.
-That would nonetheless greatly limit the expressive power and extensibility of user-defined contracts.
-This is a problem for validation purpose, as schemas are diverse and domain-specific.
+But it's not obvious how to have one without having the other.
+A language may choose to ignore the problematic contracts, though, we don't have an example of such an approach except for Racket's, which makes much bigger sacrifices.
+Ultimately, user-defined contracts are hard to reason about formally, which is probably why Williams et al eschew them completely.
+So we stand by this point

-Regarding Dimoulas's papers, even though his work presents a solution for contracts that may, arbitrarily, break other contracts in their evaluation, we consider this solution is not, at least directly, applicable to Union and Intersection contracts, mainly since on dependent function contracts, the value is contracted under two different contexts, that never interact with each other and they are, therefore, quite easy to isolate.
+Regarding Dimoulas's papers, even though his work presents a solution for contracts that may, arbitrarily, break other contracts in their evaluation.
+Although this looks related to this problem with intersection and user-defined contracts, it is not clear how to leverage Dimoulas's techniques for intersection in practice.
-With Unions and Intersections, the opposite occur, it's the same value that must be validated with two contracts, whose final outcome depend on both of these subcontracts.

-Also, it's important to note that Dimoulas' systems behave by getting stuck in the case an undesired event happens (a contract fails because of external, semantically unrelated, values flow in), while, as developed by Keil and Thiemann, with Unions and Intersections the expected outcome is to *not* execute a contract under the wrong context.
+It's worth noting, for instance, that Dimoulas's systems behave by getting stuck in the case an undesired event happens (a contract fails because of external, semantically unrelated, values flow in), while, as developed by Keil and Thiemann, with Unions and Intersections the expected outcome is,rather, not to execute a contract under the wrong context.

 **revision plan**

-None, even if important questions, we believe the answers don't belong to the paper.
+Answering these points in details seem to bring us out of the scope of the paper.
+So we propose to not address them in the revised version.

 ### Currying and intersections